 Generally, manufacturers of herbal remedies and dietary supplements do not need FDA approval to sell their products.
 Just like a drug, herbs and supplements can affect the body's chemistry, and therefore have the potential to produce side effects that may be harmful.
 There have been a number of reported cases of serious and even lethal side effects from herbal products.
-Patients should always check with their doctors before using any herbal remedies or dietary supplements.
+People should always check with their doctors before using any herbal remedies or dietary supplements.

-Melatonin.
 Melatonin is the most studied dietary supplement for insomnia.
 It appears to reduce the time to fall asleep (sleep onset) and increase the time spent asleep (sleep duration) and is not habit forming.
 There are no consistent standards on melatonin doses.
-General recommendations are to take 0.3 mg – 1 mg about 90 minutes before going to sleep.
+General recommendations are to take 0.3 mg to 1 mg about 90 minutes before going to sleep.
 Taking higher doses may disrupt sleep and may cause daytime sleepiness, headaches, dizziness, nausea, and stomach cramps.
-Although melatonin may not have many benefits for people with chronic insomnia, studies suggest that it may help travelers with jet lag and people with delayed sleep syndrome.
+Although melatonin may have limited benefits for people with chronic insomnia, studies suggest that it may help travelers with jet lag and people with delayed sleep syndrome.

-Valerian root.
 Valerian is an herb that has sedative qualities and is commonly used by people with insomnia.
 Some studies have indicated that it may help improve the quality of sleep, but there have been few rigorous and well-conducted trials to prove it is effective.

 Sedative hypnotics carry risks for dependence, tolerance, and rebound insomnia:

 Non-benzodiazepines (also called "Z" drugs) are the preferred sedative hypnotic drugs for the treatment of insomnia.
-In general, non-benzodiazepine hypnotics are recommended for short-term use (7 - 10 days), and treatment should not exceed 4 weeks.
+In general, non-benzodiazepine hypnotics are recommended for short-term use (7 to 10 days), and treatment should not exceed 4 weeks.

-Brands.
 Non-benzodiazepine hypnotics currently approved in the United States are:

 General side effects may include:

-All non-benzodiazepine drugs carry labels warning that that these drugs can cause strange sleep-related behavior, including driving, making phone calls, and preparing and eating food while asleep.
-Most cases of sleepwalking and sleep driving likely occur when patients use the drug along with alcohol or other drugs or take more than the recommended dose. .
+All non-benzodiazepine drugs carry labels warning that these drugs can cause strange sleep-related behavior, including driving, making phone calls, and preparing and eating food while asleep.
+Most cases of sleepwalking and sleep driving likely occur when people use the drug along with alcohol or other drugs or take more than the recommended dose.

 Anyone who receives a prescription for these medicines will get a patient medication guide explaining the risks of the drugs and the precautions to take.
 Talk to your doctor if you have any questions concerning these drugs or their potential side effects.

 The risk for rebound insomnia, dependence, and tolerance is lower with non-benzodiazepine hypnotics than with benzodiazepine drugs.
 These drugs are still subject to abuse.
-In any case, no hypnotic should be taken for more than 7 - 10 days in a row or at higher than the recommended dose without a doctor's approval.
+In any case, no hypnotic should be taken for more than 7 to 10 days in a row or at higher than the recommended dose without a doctor's approval.